emmanueltouzery/imprint/README.md

 ![Style editor](https://raw.github.com/wiki/emmanueltouzery/imprint/items_editor.png)

+Besides English, Imprint is also translated in French and Slovenian languages.

 To install the application on linux, install the haskell platform, get this git repository and run:

 	cabal install